 The parking brake valve will not pop out on buses that are equipped with an emergency park brake air reservoir (tank).
 If your bus is equipped with an emergency park brake air tank, you must perform the spring brake test for triple reservoir vehicles to check the automatic actuation of the spring brakes.

 Spring Brake Test for Triple Reservoir Vehicles

 If the parking brake valve does not pop out when the air pressure has been reduced to approximately 20 psi, you must demonstrate that the spring brakes have activated.
 To do this, you must:

 - Leave the parking brake valve in the open (released) position.

 - With the engine running, put the vehicle in a forward gear and attempt to drive forward.

 The spring brakes should drag and prevent the vehicle from easily moving forward.
-If the spring brakes do not prevent the vehicle from easily moving forward, your driving test will be postponed.
+If the spring brakes do not prevent the vehicle from easily moving forward, your road test will be postponed.

 This test must only be performed on single vehicles designed with an isolated parking brake reservoir.
 Do not perform this test on combination vehicles.

 To perform this test, the engine must be running at normal operating idle, typically 600–900 rpms.
 Observe the air gauge to determine if the pressure builds at the proper rate.
 For dual air systems, the pressure should build from approximately 85 to 100 psi within 45 seconds.
-For single air systems (pre-1975), the pressure should build from approximately 50 to 90 psi within 3 minutes.
+For single air systems (in pre-1975 vehicles), the pressure should build from approximately 50 to 90 psi within 3 minutes.

 For testing purposes, you must verbalize the parameters of the test and identify if the vehicle met the appropriate standards.